The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

 \subsection{Macroscopic greybody factors close to extremality}

-The Sturm-Liouville problem \eqref{eqRs} cannot be solved analytically.
-However, in the regime of near-extremal excitations \eqref{nearextregime0}-\eqref{nearextregime1} an approximative solution can be obtained analytically using asymptotic matched expansions: the wave equation is solved in the near-horizon region and in the far asymptotically flat region and then matched along their common overlap region.
+The Sturm--Liouville problem~\eqref{eqRs} cannot be solved analytically.
+However, in the regime of near-extremal excitations~\eqref{nearextregime0}\,--\,\eqref{nearextregime1} an approximative solution can be obtained analytically using asymptotic matched expansions: the wave equation is solved in the near-horizon region and in the far asymptotically-flat region and then matched along their common overlap region.

 For that purpose, it is useful to define the dimensionless horizon radius $x = (r-r_+)/r_+$ such that the outer horizon is at $x = 0$.
-The two other singular points of the radial equation \eqref{eqRs} are the inner horizon $x = -\tau_H$ and spatial infinity $x = \infty$.
+The two other singular points of the radial equation~\eqref{eqRs} are the inner horizon $x = -\tau_H$ and spatial infinity $x = \infty$.
 One then simply partitions the radial axis into two regions with a large overlap as \begin{itemize} \item Near-horizon region: $x \ll 1$, \item Far region: $x \gg \tau_H$, \item Overlap region: $\tau_H \ll x \ll 1$. \end{itemize} The overlap region is guaranteed to exist thanks to \eqref{nearextregime0equiv}.